usbarmory/usbarmory/software/buildroot/README-INTERLOCK-mark-two.md

 ## Using the eMMC as boot media

+The eMMC can be used as boot media only if the `BR2_TARGET_UBOOT_PATCH` has been modified accordingly, as indicated in the _Compiling_ section.

 ### Accessing the USB armory Mk II eMMC as USB storage device

 **WARNING**: the following operations will destroy any previous contents on the